jhyun0919/jhyun0919.github.io/_posts/Meeting Log/2021-04-16-Dr Zhu Group Meeting Log.md

 ### Problem Formulation

-- How to estimate an accurate model of the power system?
+- How to estimate an accurate model of the power system?<br><br>

-- How to address monitoring and optimization tasks under limited observability?
+- How to address monitoring and optimization tasks under limited observability? <br><br>

 <br>
 <br>